 The First World War and the Western Front

-When the German Army invaded western Europe in the opening days of the First World War initially things went according to plan as its armies rolled over Belgium and invaded France.
+As the German Army invaded western Europe in the opening days of the First World War initially things went according to plan as its armies rolled over Belgium.
 But the French and British armies put up stiff resistance as they met the invading German Army on the French frontier and soon both sides would be locked into a hopeless bloody stalemate.
-The battle line would extend over 1,300 miles, from the English Channel to the Swiss border, in what would become known as the "Western Front."
+The battle line extended over 1,300 miles from the English Channel to the Swiss border, in what would become known as the "Western Front."
 Millions of young men lost their lives fighting in the space between the two enemy's trench systems known as "no man's land."
-On the Western Front, no man's land was usually two to three hundred yards wide, often less, in some places as little as twenty-five.
-Such fortifications had been dug in the past, most notably outside the Confederate capital of Richmond during the American Civil War in 1865.
+No man's land was usually two to three hundred yards wide, often less, in some places as little as twenty-five yards, close enough to smell the enemies morning coffee brewing.
+Such fortifications had been dug in the past, most recently outside the Confederate capital of Richmond during the American Civil War in 1865.
 The earthworks were quite simply a fortification as much offensive as defensive.
 On the land separating the trenches, both sides laid massive fields of barbed wire, an invention by American cattle ranchers in the 1870s, to further impede troops from crossing the no man's land that lay between the trenches.

 The Western FrontClick thumbnail to view full-size

 The battle of Verdun was the longest, bloodiest, and most ferocious battle of the First World War.
 Known as the "Bone Mill," the French lost approximately 550,000 men and the Germans 434,000 in what was the bloodiest battle of the First World War.
 After the battle, the French would bury 140,000 unknown soldiers at Fort Douaumont alone.
 French soldiers who fought in the battle commonly spoke of it as a furnace, or called it a hell, an inferno.